arcanaland/deck-spec/README.md

 - Support internationalization (i18n) and localization (l10n).
 - Allow flexibility for suit and court card renaming.
 - Support extensions for decks with extra or missing cards.
-- Ensure compatibility with vendor-provided **interpretation files**, which are designed to extend the functionality of tarot decks without being part of this specification.
-Vendor-provided interpretation files are external and define meanings, astrological associations, and other occult or interpretive material.
+- Ensure compatibility with vendor-provided **esoterica files**, which are designed to extend the functionality of tarot decks without being part of this specification.
+Vendor-provided esoterica files are external and define meanings, astrological associations, and other occult or interpretive material.
 This specification focuses exclusively on presentation.

 Decks must be delivered as a directory with a mandatory `deck.toml` file at the root.